Filmsite Movie Review 100 Greatest Films

 Hollis had opposed the construction of Van der Lip dam, but was "talked" into building it by Cross.
 The dam collapsed.
 It was a disastrous architectural failure, and "Hollis never forgave him for it...They never spoke from that time on."
 Gittes, remembering the recent photographs shown to him by his operatives of the two men fighting, asks if she is sure of her recollection as she signs the newly-drawn contract.

-At the Albacore Club (flying the fish symbol and the letters AC), Jake is led through the premises and driven to meet Mulwray's former partner for a lunch meeting - Noah Cross is a sinister, corrupt millionaire, villainous but jovial tycoon who walks with a stick.
+At the Albacore Club (flying the fish symbol and the letters AC), Jake is led through the premises and driven to a horse corral, where he meets Mulwray's former partner for a lunch meeting - Noah Cross is a sinister, corrupt millionaire, villainous but jovial tycoon who walks with a stick.
 [John Huston, famed director of The Maltese Falcon (1941), plays the part, tying this film to one of the earliest detective film noirs ever made.
 His name recalls the Biblical character who 'saved' the world from a watery flood.
 Ironically, he played Noah in his own film The Bible: In the Beginning...
 (1966). ] From their very first encounter, Cross deliberately mispronounces Gittes' name as a slight put-down, and then cautions him about the realities of life ("You may think you know what you're dealing with, but believe me, you don't"), in a milieu filled with moral corruption.
 Jake's response ties his lack of knowledge to his days as a cop in Chinatown: "It's what the district attorney used to tell me in Chinatown."

 In the middle of their conversation, he also bluntly asks about whether Gittes has slept with his daughter (!), presumably because he doesn't want her "taken advantage of."
 [The real truth is revealed later.]
 Cross wants to know what the detective knows, and then asks Gittes to do a job for him - "find Hollis' girlfriend" - a prospect that will eventually lead to a tragic conclusion: